About Markey Cancer Center

 The UK Markey Cancer Center was founded in 1983 and is a dedicated matrix cancer center established as an integral part of the University of Kentucky and the UK HealthCare enterprise.

 In July 2013, Markey was designated by the National Cancer Institute (NCI) to receive research funding and many other opportunities available only to the nation’s best cancer centers.
-In 2020, Markey was designated as one of the Top 50 Cancer Centers in the nation by U.S. News & World Report.
-Markey was first designated as a Top 50 Cancer Center in 2017.
+Since 2017, the Markey Cancer Center has been recognized as one of the Top 50 Cancer Centers in the nation by U.S. News & World Report.

 The only NCI-designated center in Kentucky